(Pocket-lint) - Apple introduces a major software update every year. For 2021, the software update is iOS 15.

 Sometimes with software, you don't know what you want or need until you get it and then you wonder how you ever lived without it.

-There are a few things that haven't been previewed as yet that we would still like to see on iOS 15 later this year:
+There are a few things haven't arrived as yet that we would still like to see on iOS 15:

 - Ability to edit App Library categories